-One of the most common causes of problems is bad cabling or ADSL line(s).
+The most common problem associated with Ethernet is bad cabling.
 Make sure that all connected devices are turned on.
-On the front of the product is a bank of LEDs.
-Verify that the LAN Link and ADSL line LEDs are lit.
+On the top of the product is a bank of LEDs, as a first check, verifies that the relevant LAN Link and WAN Link LEDs are lit.
 If they are not, verify that you are using the proper cables.